A/N: We're done. :)

 "Again, these are questions you should've asked a long, long time ago."

-His words, the chastisement in them, refuel my indignation.
+His words as well as the chastisement in them, refuel my indignation.
 "I was expected to allow her soul to depart in anguish?"

 "You'd done so many times before, Isabella.
 What made Janey so different?"
 When I don't respond, the Man in the Mist continues.
 "You don't comfort the soul, Isabella.
 It's what you were taught, and with Janey, you disregarded those teachings."